sanaatawalbeh/Job-Tracker/README.md

-# Job-Tracker# Job Application Tracker
+# Job-Tracker : Job Application Tracker

 A web application built with **React**, **Firebase**, **Redux Toolkit**, and **Material UI** that allows users to track their job applications and enables administrators to manage all submitted applications.